mongodb/specifications/source/gridfs/gridfs-spec.rst

   is a complicated task.
 We leave the decision of how best to provide this functionality to a future spec.

-What is the ‘md5’ field of a files collection document and how is it used?
+What is the ‘md5’ field of a files collection document and how was it used?
   ‘md5’ holds an MD5 checksum that is computed from the original contents of a user file.
 Historically, GridFS did not use acknowledged writes, so this checksum was necessary to ensure that writes went through properly.